Electric Penrose process in the spacetime of a quantum-corrected Reissner-Nordstr\"om black hole: Particle motion for a special electric Penrose process

-As discussed above, when the effective potential of a particle exhibits a peak (similar to Fig.~\ref{fig_Vz}), the region where the particle can possibly move includes not only the exterior of the peak ($r > r_m$) but also a portion inside the peak ($r_+ < r < r_m$), even though a particle moving inside this region cannot escape the BH.
+As discussed above, when the effective potential of a particle exhibits a peak (similar to figure~\ref{fig_Vz}), the region where the particle can possibly move includes not only the exterior of the peak ($r > r_m$) but also a portion inside the peak ($r_+ < r < r_m$), even though a particle moving inside this region cannot escape the BH.
 If we consider the electric Penrose process in which the particle's turning point lies between $r_+$ and $r_m$, then particle 1 cannot escape the BH from the outset.
 We further examine how the fragments produced by its splitting move.
 To distinguish this from the general electric Penrose process discussed above, we denote the Penrose process with a turning point located between $r_+$ and $r_m$ as the special electric Penrose process.
-The energy and angular momentum involved in this special electric Penrose process also satisfy the equations given in Sec.~\ref{section3}.
+The energy and angular momentum involved in this special electric Penrose process also satisfy the equations given in section~\ref{section3}.
 In the following, we will examine the motion of each particle involved in this process.

-We also adopt the mass $m_i$ and specific charge $q_i$ parameters for each particle from Table~\ref{tab:1}.
+We also adopt the mass $m_i$ and specific charge $q_i$ parameters for each particle from table~\ref{tab:1} and $Q = 0.5$.
 In contrast to the previous discussion, we now choose a turning point closer to the BH horizon.
-When we set the particle turning point to $r_t=2.4$, the effective potential $V_+$ for particles 1, 2, and 3 under different values of $\zeta$ is shown in Fig.~\ref{fig_9}.
-It can be observed in Fig.~\ref{fig_9} that the presence of the quantum parameter $\zeta$ enhances the peak values of the effective potential $V_+$ for both particles 1 and 3, which is consistent with our earlier analysis.
-The motion of each particle in this scenario is shown in Fig.~\ref{fig_guiji1}.
+When we set the particle turning point to $r_t=2.4$, the effective potential $V_+$ for particles 1, 2, and 3 under different values of $\zeta$ is shown in figure~\ref{fig_9}.
+It can be observed in figure~\ref{fig_9} that the presence of the quantum parameter $\zeta$ enhances the peak values of the effective potential $V_+$ for both particles 1 and 3, which is consistent with our earlier analysis.
+The motion of each particle in this scenario is shown in figure~\ref{fig_guiji1}.